 The COT report

-The CFTC (Commodity Futures Trading Commission) tracks the position for major players in the futures market.
-The report that details the positioning of various players is the COT (Commitment of Traders) report, which is released every Friday, showing the open interest recorded on the previous Tuesday.
+The CFTC (Commodity Futures Trading Commission) tracks the net position for major players in the futures market.
+The report that details the positioning of various players is the COT (Commitment of Traders) report, which is released every Friday.
+It shows the open interest recorded on the previous Tuesday.

-The disaggregated report is more detailed and uses four main categories of traders:
+The disaggregated report is more detailed and has four main categories of traders:

-- Producers, who usually use gold futures markets to hedge the risk associated with the physical commodity.
+- Producers: This category usually uses the gold futures markets to hedge the risk associated with the physical commodity.
 Their positions usually move contrary to price trends.

-- Swap dealers, who use the futures market to hedge the risk associated with swap transactions, which involves commodities
+- Swap dealers: Swap dealers use the futures market to hedge the risk associated with swap transactions involving commodities.

-- Money managers, who are engaged in managing and conducting futures trading on behalf of their clients
+- Money managers: These traders are engaged in managing and conducting futures trading on behalf of their clients.

-- Other reportables, who aren’t in the above categories
+- Other reportables: These traders aren’t placed in the above three categories.

 Analyzing the COT report

-The main items that investors should note in a COT report are the actual positions and changes from the previous report.
+The main items that investors should note in a COT report are the actual positions and the changes from the previous report.
 This report is more likely to show the direction of the trades happening in a particular commodity.

 Money managers’ positions